 Looking for a Montana breakfast spot with a creative flair?
 Head to The Corral Bar, Steakhouse & Motel 5 miles down Hwy.
 191 from Big Sky.
 Dave, the owner, will most likely be pouring your coffee.
 You’ll find buffalo sausage and eggs, along with your standard greasy spoon fare.
 Knotty pine chairs and tables line the room and an outdoor patio allows you to breathe in the fresh mountain air.

 Treat yourself at the Horn and Cantle.
 Looking for a more upscale meal in a gorgeous setting?
 Think beautiful wood-hewn bar, floor-to-ceiling windows and leather bound stools.
 The Horn and Cantle Restaurant is located at the Lone Mountain Ranch and is open to the public for breakfast and lunch and dinner.
-Chef Eric Gruber worked in La Jolla, Napa, Santa Barbara and beyond before following his dreams and moving to Montana.